 - All teachers will be available via email and Schoology during regular school hours, Monday through Friday, with the goal of responding within 24 hours.
-Part-time teachers are expected to be available during their regular teaching time. - Full-time teachers and part-time core teachers with regular face-to-face classes, will send a weekly email or post a video to check-in, give a weekly overview and/or encouragement to students no more than 10 minutes if using video. - Lesson plans for students will be posted no later than 4:00 on Friday, so students have access to a full week of lessons. - Weekly in grades 6-8, per course, one digital assignment will be submitted to the teacher - Specialists reading, literacy, math, writing, intervention will set up weekly sessions for synchronous learning modeling the times and structure from when students were on campus. - ES's, IS, Online teachers - - These teachers will continue to support families as usual. - Teachers will regularly (virtually) check in with any family/students who are on an accountability plan/action alert.
+Part-time teachers are expected to be available during their regular teaching time. - Studio teachers will teach live lessons 4 days per week and will also post asynchronous video lectures and assignments. - Full-time teachers and part-time core teachers with regular face-to-face classes, will send a weekly email or post a video to check-in, give a weekly overview and/or encouragement to students no more than 10 minutes if using video. - Lesson plans for students will be posted no later than 9:00 am on Monday, so students have access to a full week of lessons. - Specialists reading, literacy, math, writing, intervention will set up weekly sessions for synchronous learning modeling the times and structure from when students were on campus. - ES's, IS, Online teachers - - These teachers will continue to support families as usual. - Teachers will regularly (virtually) check in with any family/students who are on an accountability plan/action alert.